 In addition to federal and New York state law, workers in New York City are protected by the New York City Human Rights Law (NYCHRL), which offers some of the most expansive rights and protections available to disabled workers in the nation.
-These laws not only protect disabled employees from harassment and stereotyping about the disability that adversely impacts them, but they generally require that employers provide their workers with job accommodations if that is what it takes to enable the disabled employee to perform his or her job while managing their disability.
+These laws not only protect disabled employees from harassment and discrimination about their disability, but they generally require that employers provide reasonable accommodations to enable disabled employees to work while managing their disability.

-Whatever the reason for the disability, and whether it affects an individual’s vision, hearing, cognitive ability, mental health, bodily function, or orthopedic or neuromuscular function, they are entitled to receive fair treatment at their job.
-This means that an individual is entitled to be hired without regard to his or her disability — and to maintain that job — so long as they are able to fulfill the essential functions of their job, with or without an accommodation.
+Whatever the reason for the disability, and whether it affects an individual’s vision, hearing, cognitive ability, mental health, bodily function, or orthopedic or neuromuscular function, disabled workers are entitled to fair treatment at work.
+This means that an individual is entitled to be hired without regard to his or her disability — and to maintain that job — so long as they are able to fulfill the essential functions of their job, with or without a reasonable accommodation.

-What is a reasonable accommodation?
+What is a Reasonable Accommodation at Work?

 - Making the workplace more accessible